PRO Terms Glossary

 Responsiveness: Ability of an instrument to accurately detect change as it has occurred.
 To measure responsiveness, an instrument must be reliable and include items that are likely to change.
 The instrument must allow for these changes to be scored for improvement or lack thereof.

 Positive Predictive Value (PPV): Probability that patients with a positive self-reporting screening truly have the disease.

 Negative Predictive Value (NPV): Probability that patients with a negative self-reporting screening truly don’t have the disease.

 General Health Tools: Instruments that measure patient health status across several factors usually including areas such as physical, mental, and social well-being.
-This tool can be used across all patient populations to provide more information about factors that could possibly have an affect on the specific disease a patient is being treated for.
+This tool can be used across all patient populations to provide more information about factors that could possibly have an effect on the specific disease a patient is being treated for.
 Examples of these tools would include SF-36, PROMIS Global-10, EQ-5D.

-Disease Specific Tools: Instruments developed to measure patient’s perceptions of a specific disease or problem.
+Disease Specific Tools: Instruments developed to measure a patient’s perceptions of a specific disease or problem.
 These tools should be responsive to clinically important changes in health that result from interventions.
 For example, tools like the Hip Disability and Osteoarthritis Outcome Score (HOOS) score can provide feedback on patient symptoms and functional limitations.
-By testing pre-operatively, and then following-up post-operatively, the scores can be compared/contrasted to evaluate the effect that a surgical or therapeutic intervention has had on the patient.
+By testing pre-operatively, and then following up post-operatively, the scores can be compared/contrasted to evaluate the effect that a surgical or therapeutic intervention has had on the patient.

 These are a few of the basic terms you will come across when reviewing and selecting outcome tools.
 Please let us know if there are more you would like defined.